AlfredChan919/acit2420-assignment3p1/README.md

     `sudo chown -R webgen:webgen /var/lib/webgen`

 -R: Recursive.
-It will iterate through all the files in the directory
+It will iterate through all the files in the directory.[3]

 ## Step 2: Unit File Configuration

-We will need a .service file in order to execute our script as well as a .timer file to execute it at 5:00 AM every day.
+We will need a .service file in order to execute our script as well as a .timer file to execute it at 5:00 AM every day.[4]

 1. Create the unit files in the /etc/systemd/system directory as a sudouser or as root.
 Enter the command: